Longstep Property Solutions Homes for Rent

 Ford Blue Oval City

-A 3,600-acre campus housing Ford's EV truck plant and SK Innovation's battery facility.
-With suppliers and indirect impact, the project is projected to generate up to 27,000 total jobs — shaping rental housing demand for decades in Oakland, Somerville, Arlington, and the I-40 growth corridor.
-Memphis currently leads the nation with 12.5M sq ft of industrial construction activity.
+A 3,600-acre campus housing Ford's truck plant and an adjacent battery plant.
+With suppliers and indirect impact, the project is projected to generate up to 27,000 total jobs across the region, shaping rental housing demand for decades in Oakland, Somerville, Arlington, and the I-40 growth corridor.
+Memphis ranks among the nation's most active industrial-construction markets, leading the country by new construction as a share of existing inventory.

 St. Jude Children’s Research Hospital